zowe/docs-site/docs/extend/extend-apiml/custom-metadata.md

 * **customMetadata.apiml.response.headers**

     (Optional) A service can specify headers that are added to the response by the Gateway.
 When this parameter is not set or is empty, no headers are added.
 Header names and header values are separated by `:`.
 Multiple headers can be added, delimited by `,`.
-If a header with the same name already exists in the response, the Gateway will overwrite that header's value.
+If a header with the same name already exists in the response, the Gateway overwrites the value of the header.

     **Examples:**